gaffe23/linux-inject/README.md

 ## Caveats

-* Normally the OS will only search for shared libraries in the standard library paths, so it's necessary to either prepend `./` to the name of the shared library to inject or to just supply the full path to the shared library.
+* Normally the OS will only search for shared libraries in the standard library paths, so it's necessary to either prepend `./` to the name of the shared library to inject or to just supply the full path to it.

-* On many Linux distributions, the kernel is configured to prevent a process from calling `ptrace()` on another process that it did not create.
-This feature can be disabled temporarily using the following command:
+* On many Linux distributions, the kernel is configured to prevent a process from calling `ptrace()` on any process that it did not create.
+This feature can be disabled temporarily (until the next reboot) using the following command:

         echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope